What Is Paranoia?

 Medication can reduce the effect of symptoms and in some cases totally stop symptoms.
-The better able you are to minimize the effect of the symptoms, the easier it will be to function every day.
-Environment does have a big impact on symptoms.
-If you’re cut off from what gives you joy you will continue to harbor paranoia because you wonder what the people around you are thinking about you.
+The better able you are to minimize the effects of the symptoms the easier it will be to function every day.
+The environment does have a big impact on symptoms, if you’re cut off from what gives you joy you will continue to harbor paranoia because you wonder what the people around you are thinking about you.

 We are sending our Thanks/Appreciation to our loyal fans.
-We Love You
+We Love You!